 There are two types of brain connectivity.
 The first is brain reserve, which is generated starting around 42 days of age.
 The second is cognitive reserve, which is a measure of the connectivity we develop throughout life or in other words, the integrity of our brain.
 We have no influence over the former at this point, but we do have control over the latter and can do things to expand it, even later in life.
 It's never too late to teach an old dog new tricks!

 Almost all people in mid- and late life have at least some of the brain pathology associated with Alzheimer’s disease, yet only a portion of people experience cognitive decline.
 Around age 40 there is a pivotal change in the health of the population.
 One group maintains health, one group actually improves and a third group starts a downward spiral.
 Obviously it’s important to live a healthy life, but the choices you make in your 40’s and 50’s are especially important.
 The expression of chronic disease in general (including Alzheimer's) is largely due to the way we live our lives.
 Engaging in activities that challenge the brain is an important way to maintain and build cognitive reserve.
 When most people think about exercises to challenge the brain, activities like crossword puzzles or Sudoku come to mind.
 While these certainly help to some extent, they are linear activities.
 It's far more beneficial to engage in complex activities.
 Added bonus for complex activities that cause some degree of unpleasantness or that include a component of meaningful social interaction.
-Social support and regular engagement with your community has an undeniable impact on the way your brain ages.
+Social support and regular engagement with your community have an undeniable positive impact on the way your brain ages.

 Cognitive Conditioning Regimen